-Stage 1 - Oral Warning
+Stage 1 - Verbal Warning

-- 6.1 In the instance of a first complaint that conduct does not meet acceptable standards, the employee will normally be given a formal ORAL WARNING.
-He or she will be advised of; - the reason for the warning, - that it is the first stage of the disciplinary procedure, - the improvement that is required and the timescales for achieving this improvement, - together with a review date and any support available (where applicable) and - his or her right of appeal. - 6.2 A brief note of the oral warning will be kept but it will be spent after 6 months, subject to satisfactory conduct.
+- 6.1 In the instance of a first complaint that conduct does not meet acceptable standards, the official will normally be given a formal VERBAL WARNING.
+He or she will be advised of: - 6.1.1 The reason for the warning. - 6.1.2 That a brief note of the verbal warning will be kept. - 6.1.3 That it is the first stage of the disciplinary procedure. - 6.1.4 The improvement that is required and the timescales for achieving this improvement. - 6.1.5 Together with a review date and any support available (where applicable). - 6.1.6 His or her right of appeal.